 - Seven Dwarfs Mine Train is a great little roller coaster with realistic audio-animatronics.
 Get a Fastpass or be ready for a very long wait.

-- The Many Adventures of Winnie the Pooh dark ride which some small children might find a little frightening.
-However, most guest will find it harmless bouncy fun.
+- The Many Adventures of Winnie the Pooh is a dark ride which some small children might find a little frightening.
+However, most guests will find it harmless bouncy fun.

 - The Barnstormer is a short children’s roller coaster.
-It is a great introduction to coasters for small children.
+It is a great introduction to coasters for small children, but it is quicker than you expect.

 - Walt Disney World Railroad join the fantastic railroad in Fantasyland.